TimKuijpers2002/GoGlobalAPIApp/README.md

 2. Run `npm i` (This will install all packages in package.json);
 3. Run `npm start`

-- If followed the steps for backend and front-end correctly you should now have a fully functioning webapp running at [**React app**](http://localhost:3000)
+- If followed the steps for backend and front-end correctly you should now have a fully functioning webapp running at [**React app**](http://localhost:3000).

 ### Information regarding techniques used in project:

 -   #### Frontend
     -   React application in combination with javascrypt & HTTML/CSS.
 -   #### Backend
-    -   Backend services are using `JAVA 15`
+    -   Backend services are using `JAVA 15`.
-    -   The admin and location backend service are using `Hibernate` to get data from database
+    -   The admin and location backend service are using `Hibernate` to get data from database.

 ### Quality Assurance:

 -   ##### Quality control using sonarqube:

-1. Code coverage is at least (Currently 0.0%, due to configurations) **70%**
+1. Code coverage is at least (Currently 0.0%, due to configurations) **70%**.
-2. Duplication code is less then **1%**
+2. Duplication code is less then **1%**.
-3. All tests run succesfully
+3. All tests run succesfully.